gapdays/gapdays2015-spring/index.md

 with planning the workshop.
 If you need financial support, please register before 16th of February.

-The workshop will take place the RWTH Aachen University.
+The workshop will take place at the RWTH Aachen University.
 Information about the exact location and information about hotels can be found on [the location page]({{ site.baseurl }}/location).